 Presets control everything so you don't have to, it is therefore crucial to know how to choose the correct preset for a given situation.
-The "Default" preset is not optimized for any type of scene, and you should not need to use it except in specific cases-in almost every instance, there will be a better option than the defualt.
+The "Default" preset is not optimized for any type of scene, and you should not need to use it except in specific cases-in almost every instance, there will be a better option than the default except with many exterior scenes.
 Consider the following points to help you choose a preset: